 Software engineering is the process of analyzing user needs to design, develop, test, deploy, and manage software applications systems.
 Software applications systems connect you to a computer, tablet, smartphone or mobile device.
 Coursework will include studies in databases, cloud computing, systems design, and multiple programming languages to create scalable programs, web applications, and cloud-based software.
 This degree is for students who want to develop the skills necessary to pursue their career goals or transfer to work toward a bachelor's degree in the field.
-Job opportunities may include: applications developer, computer consultant, information technology analyst, programmer, software developer, or software engineer.
+Job opportunities may include applications developer, computer consultant, information technology analyst, programmer, software developer, or software engineer.

-Minimum credits: 60 Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15
+Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15

-- COM 231 Communication Fundamentals - COM 240 Interpersonal Communication
+COM 231 Communication Fundamentals COM 240 Interpersonal Communication

-GEO 3: Demonstrate computational skills and mathematical reasoning (4 credits) Choose one of the following:
+GEO 3: Demonstrate computational skills and mathematical reasoning (4 credits)